-On June 1, 2020, the agencies published an interim final rule to provide depository institutions subject to the supplementary leverage ratio the ability to temporarily exclude U.S. Treasury securities (Treasuries) and deposits in their accounts at Federal Reserve Banks (deposits at Federal Reserve Banks) from total leverage exposure.
+On June 1, 2020, the agencies published an interim final rule to provide depository institutions subject to the supplementary leverage ratio the ability to temporarily exclude Treasuries and deposits at Federal Reserve Banks from total leverage exposure.
 A depository institution that opts into this treatment (electing depository institution) is required to obtain prior approval of distributions from its primary Federal banking regulator.
 The prior approval requirement applies to distributions to be paid beginning in the third quarter of 2020.
 The interim final rule will terminate after March 31, 2021 (depository institution SLR IFR).